Rom98/columbus/README.md

 Columbus, The Tour Guide

-Columbus was designed to answer tourism-related questions using Yelp data and rank suggestions based on popular sentiment of people from Twitter.
+A chatbot, designed to answer tourism-related questions using Yelp data and rank suggestions based on popular sentiment of people from Twitter.